Gary Moeller, former Michigan and Lions coach, dies at 81 - WHIZ News

 ANN ARBOR, Mich.
-(AP) — Gary Moeller, who succeeded Bo Schembechler as Michigan’s coach and later worked in the NFL, including a stint as interim coach of the Detroit Lions, died Monday.
+(AP) — Gary Moeller, who succeeded Bo Schembechler as Michigan’s coach and later led the Detroit Lions as interim coach, died Monday.
 He was 81.

 The University of Michigan announced his death, and no cause was provided.

-Moeller was promoted from offensive coordinator to lead the Wolverines’ program in 1990.
+Moeller was promoted from offensive coordinator to lead the Wolverines’ program in 1990 and was 44-13-3 over five seasons.

+“Gary Moeller was a great family man, great friend, great coach, and a man of integrity and high character,” Lloyd Carr, who succeeded Moeller as Michigan’s coach, said in a statement.
+“I admired him, I respected him and I loved him.”

-The two-time Big Ten coach of the year won a conference championship in each of his first three years and was 44-13-3 with four bowl victories over five seasons.
+The two-time Big Ten coach of the year won a conference championship in each of his first three years and had four bowl victories, including the 1993 Rose Bowl over Washington.
 He resigned in May 1995, less than a week after he was arrested on charges stemming from a drunken outburst at a restaurant in suburban Detroit.

 Moeller bounced back in his personal and professional life, becoming tight ends coach for the Cincinnati Bengals that same year.
 He went on to lead the Lions’ linebackers and was their interim coach in 2000 after Bobby Ross quit midway through the season.